DoD-Platform-One/bbctl/docs/developer.md

 # bbctl

-CLI tool to simplify development, deployment, auditing and troubleshooting of BigBang in a kubernetes cluster.
+CLI tool to simplify development, deployment, auditing and troubleshooting of Big Bang in a kubernetes cluster.

 ## Contributing